ajaymrju/grootTranslator/README.md

 # grootTranslator
-Basically web app which translates to groot's language
+Basically a web app which translates to groot's language